Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * preventive guardrails to enforce policies
     * detective guardrails to detect configuration violations
 * **Guardrails** - rules that can be enabled on OUs to enforce policies or detect violations
+    * provides ongoing governance for your Control Tower environment
+    * `Preventive Guardrail - using SCPs` - example restrict regions across all your account
+    * `Detective Guardrail - using AWS Config` - identify untagged resources

 &nbsp;
 # AWS Security & Encryption